 How Soon Is Too Soon to Move In Together?
 15 Red Flags The Timing Is Not Right

-The experts give general advice, but every couple is different.
+The experts give general advice, but most agree that relationships go through different phases.

 Others wait a decade to move in together and separate within six months of a cohabitation experiment.

 So what about you?
 Where does your relationship fall on the scale?